-Cooking Tips: "I try to eat one half to a whole avocado every day.
-You can enjoy avocados simply sprinkled with a little sea salt and extra-virgin olive oil," he recommends.
+Cooking Tips: Lugavere recommends eating a half or whole avocado daily.
+Enjoy with a little sea salt and extra-virgin olive oil.

 Buyer's Guide: Squeeze the fruit in the palm of your hand, and if it yields to pressure, it's ripe to eat.